AIMAGU/sipax/README.md

 ```
 git clone https://github.com/AIMAGU/sipax.git
 ```

-## Release Updates

-> Refer the [CHANGE LOG](https://github.com/sipax/blob/master/CHANGE.md) for details on changes to various releases.

-The widgets currently available in **sipax** are grouped by the type of usage.

 ### Demo
 You can see a [demonstration here](http://sipax.co) on usage of these widgets with documentation and examples.